 This is Sinch’s second transaction exceeding $100 million USD since late March.
 On March 26, Sinch announced its intention to acquire Wavy in a deal valued at $119 million USD.

 Sinch brings businesses and people closer with tools enabling personal engagement.
-Its leading cloud communications platform lets businesses reach every mobile phone on the planet, in seconds or less, through mobile messaging, voice and video.
+Its leading cloud communications platform lets businesses reach every mobile phone on the planet, in seconds or less, through voice, video, and sms services.
 Sinch is a trusted software provider to mobile operators, and its platform powers business-critical communications for many of the world’s largest companies.
 Sinch has been profitable and fast-growing since its foundation in 2008.
 It is headquartered in Stockholm, Sweden, and has local presence in more than 30 countries.
 Shares are traded at NASDAQ Stockholm: XSTO:SINCH.
 Visit us at sinch.com.

 About SAP Digital Interconnect